 To output an image properly it needs to have a certain minimum resolution.
 The number of pixels depends on the required output quality.

-- At 300 ppi (pixels per inch) the image needs to be 2480 x 3508 pixels.
+- At 300 ppi (pixels per inch) an A4-sized image needs to contain 2480 × 3508 pixels.
 This is the required resolution for quality offset printing that will be viewed from a short distance (such as books, brochures, magazines, calendars,…).
 For photo books, it is also the optimum resolution but a somewhat lower pixel count (250 dpi) is fine for great-looking photographs.

-- At 150 ppi the image needs to be 1240 x 1754 pixels.
+- At 150 ppi the image needs to be 1240 × 1754 pixels.
 This is the minimum resolution for newspapers or posters viewed from a fairly short distance.

 In North America the Letter paper size (216 × 279 millimeters or 8½ × 11 inches) is used instead of A4.
 It is slightly wider and shorter.

 Other sources of information

-An elaborate yet easy to read page on the ISO 216 standard can be found here.
+An elaborate yet easy-to-read page on the ISO 216 standard can be found here.
 For a completely different take on A4, watch the amazing YouTube video.